marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "const keyword", naming}}

 The word `const` stands for _((constant))_.
-It defines a constant binding, which can not be made to point at a new thing.
+It defines a constant binding, which cannot be made to point at a new thing.
 This is useful for bindings that give a name to a value so that you can easily refer to them later, but which are not going to ever change.